Xeretov/exercises/README.md

 > 3-2.
 Greetings: Start with the list you used in Exercise 3-1, but instead of just printing each person’s name, print a message to them.
 The text of each message should be the same, but each message should be personalized with the person’s name.
 >
 > ---
 > 3-3.
 Your Own List: Think of your favorite mode of transportation, such as a motorcycle or a car, and make a list that stores several examples.
-Use your list to print a series of statements about these items, such as “I would like to own a Honda motorcycle.”
+Use your list to print a series of statements about these items, such as "I would like to own a Honda motorcycle."
 >
 > ---
 > 3-4.
 Guest List: If you could invite anyone, living or deceased, to dinner, who would you invite?
 Make a list that includes at least three people you’d like to invite to dinner.
 Then use your list to print a message to each person, inviting them to dinner.